splendeo/activerecord-reset-pk-sequence/README.md

 ## Usage

-This gem adds a method to the Class ActiveRecord.
+This gem adds a method to the class ActiveRecord::Base.
 Now it is shown an example of how it works.

 The first thing is to install the gem as it is explained before.